AbstractSDK/cw-orchestrator/docs/src/interchain/quick-start.md

 ## With Starship

 You can also create you interchain environment using starship, which allows you to test your application against actual nodes and relayers.
 This time, an additional setup is necessary.
 Check out [the official Starship Getting Started guide](https://starship.cosmology.tech/) for more details.

-Once starship is setup and all the ports forwarded, assuming that starship was run locally, you can execute the following :
+Once starship is setup and all the ports forwarded, assuming that starship was run locally, you can execute the following:

 ```rust
 use cw_orch::prelude::*;